-Joseph Conrad's oblique love story A Smile of Fortune, collected in 'Twixt Land and Sea (1912), is set in Mauritius, although it's hardly very flattering about the place.
-Set in the late 19th century, it does, however, give a taste of the mercantile activity of the time and the curious mix of 'negroes', Creoles, 'coolies' and marooned Frenchmen who populated the island then.
-Visitors to the island will certainly identify with Conrad's description of Mauritius as the 'Pearl of the Ocean…a pearl distilling much sweetness on the world' but will undoubtedly find the current inhabitants far more pleasant to deal with than the characters described in the story.
+Joseph Conrad's oblique love story A Smile of Fortune, collected in 'Twixt Land and Sea (1912), is set in Mauritius, though it's hardly very flattering about the place.
+Set in the late 19th century, it does, however, give a taste of the mercantile activity of the time and the curious mix of 'negroes', Creoles, 'coolies' and marooned Frenchmen who populated the island.
+Visitors to the island will certainly identify with Conrad's description of Mauritius as the 'Pearl of the Ocean…a pearl distilling much sweetness on the world', but will undoubtedly find the current inhabitants far more pleasant to deal with than the characters described in the story.

 Books by Mauritian Writers

-Those who want to read a 20th-century Mauritian novel should try something by Malcolm de Chazal, whose most famous works are Sens-Plastique, available in translation, and Petrusmok.
+Those who want to read a 20th-century Mauritian novel should try something by Malcolm de Chazal, whose most famous works are Sens-Plastique (1945), available in translation, and Petrusmok (1951), which is available only in French.
 Chazal was an eccentric recluse, but he inspired a whole generation of local writers.
 His works are a highly original blend of poetry and philosophy, and are peppered with pithy statements, such as 'Avoid clean people who have a dirty stare'.